Cabrra/Engine-Development/README.md

 	Implements the Frame class that handles hierarchy flattening and the RenderSet classes which contains batches for rendering and sorting.

 + Renderer Lab
 	Basics of a Rendering engine; the Renderer loops through batches of RenderNodes calling their RenderProcess method.
-The RenderNodeís RenderProcess method calls the RenderFunc function pointer.
+The RenderNode‚Äôs RenderProcess method calls the RenderFunc function pointer.
 	RenderContext is a child of RenderNode and is used to set different rendering states such as the current shader, vertex stream and input layout.
 The RenderShape is also a child of RenderNode; its RenderFuncs makes draw calls using data obtained from references to the RenderMesh and RenderContext classes.
 The RenderMesh class stores vertex and index data needed for rendering.

 + Level of Detail Lab
 	Implements the selection part of a discrete level of detail system.
 The switching portion of the system was actually already written in the previous Renderer lab.
-By using the ìaccessorî methods for getting access to the Mesh and Context to be used in our render functions we in turn use the current LOD.
+By using the ‚Äúaccessor‚Äù methods for getting access to the Mesh and Context to be used in our render functions we in turn use the current LOD.

 + Post-Process Effect Lab
 	Implements a system to handle Post-Process Effects.
 It also implements solutions for gaussian blur, depth of field and edge drawing effects. use the console to turn them on.
 	+ List of commands:
-		+ AddBlurH ñ Adds a horizontal Gaussian blur pass.
+		+ AddBlurH ‚Äì Adds a horizontal Gaussian blur pass.
-		+ AddBlurV ñ Adds a vertical Gaussian blur pass.
+		+ AddBlurV ‚Äì Adds a vertical Gaussian blur pass.
-		+ AddDoF ñ Adds a down sample, a series of blurs, an up sample and finally a depth of field combine process.
+		+ AddDoF ‚Äì Adds a down sample, a series of blurs, an up sample and finally a depth of field combine process.
-		+ AddEdges ñ Adds an edge drawing effect pass.
+		+ AddEdges ‚Äì Adds an edge drawing effect pass.
-		+ ClearPost ñ clears all post-process effects
+		+ ClearPost ‚Äì clears all post-process effects

 + Advanced Lighting Lab
 	This lab implements shader code to support lighting in the engine's deferred renderer, as well as solutions for normal mapping and ambient occlusion mapping.